FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

-# The whole Kingdom Hearts collection on Wine Lutris !
+s# The whole Kingdom Hearts collection on Wine Lutris !

 WARNING: the following guide contains a guide that applies only for the QUACKED version of the KH Collection (So, KH3, KH1.5+2-5 etc.).
 I STRONGLY ADVISE YOU TO BUY THE GAME FROM THE OFFICIAL SOURCE in order to support the dev's work.
 - FOR Heroic Games: check the Useful Links tab, there's a video guide on Youtube (credits to [The DarKris](https://www.youtube.com/@TheDarKris) and [KHOmega](https://www.youtube.com/@KHOmega) for their tutorials.
 Appreciated guys! :)